Go to main content

 Spongata - Credit: Sigeric SC

-Another dessert to taste in Pontremoli, the undisputed star of the cold winter months, is the spongata.
-This typical dessert of Lunigiana and the mountainous area between Liguria, Emilia and Tuscany, has been popular in Pontremoli since the 19th century and today comes in different variations depending on where it is prepared.
+Another pastry to taste in Pontremoli, and the undisputed star of the cold winter months, is spongata.
+This pastry, typical of Lunigiana and the mountainous area between Liguria, Emilia and Tuscany, has been commonly found in Pontremoli since the 19th century and now has different variations, depending on where it is made.

-Specifically, the spongata pontremolese is made of a pastry and a filling of dried fruit, honey, raisins, pine nuts and candied fruit accompanied by the scent of spices that guarantee an explosion of flavors!
+In this specific case, the spongata of Pontremoli is made of pastry with a filling of dried fruit, honey, raisins, pine nuts and candied fruit accompanied by the scent of spices that guarantee an explosion of flavors!

 1.